sarsamurmu/reboost/docs/recipes.md

 **NOTE:** For now you have to manually import `h` and `Fragment` from `preact`.

 ## JSX
-JSX are enabled for files with `.jsx` extension.
+JSX transformation is enabled for files with `.jsx` extension.
 If you want to enable JSX for every JS file then adjust your configuration to match this
 ```js
 const {
   start,